S571736/DAT109-Exam/scratch.md

 for software modeling purposes
 * Typical examples are UML, Petri-nets, or state machines

+#### Metamodeling
+* To represent the models themselves as "instances" of some more abstract models
+* **Metamodel** = yet another abstraction, highlighting properties of the model itself

+Metamodeling can be used for:
+    * defining new languages
+    * defining new properties or features of existing information(metadata)

 #### Types of models
 * **Static models:** Focus on the static aspects of the system in terms of managed data and of structural shape and architecture of the system